Remote education provision: information for parents

 We recognise that some pupils may not have suitable online access at home.

-If necessary, we have a small supply of Chromebooks that we can lend to children who are in receipt of the Pupil Premium grant, including SIM cards for mobile data.
+If necessary, we have a small supply of Chromebooks that we can lend to children.
 In addition, we can supply paper copies of all work in school, by prior arrangement.

 How will my child be taught remotely?

 Activities will be similar to those ordinarily covered in class, with links to online learning, presentations, worksheets, videos and other resources as necessary.
 Activities will be part of a well sequenced curriculum where knowledge and skills are built incrementally, with a good level of clarity about what is intended to be taught and practised in each subject.

 There will be an element of video teaching every day.
 This may be ‘live’ content, either with the teacher live streaming or having pre-recorded content for the children.
 There will also be use of high quality teaching video using material from Oak National Academy, White Rose Maths, and a range of other carefully selected sources.

 In addition to this, in the case of the whole class being sent home only (not where individuals are isolating), teachers will provide a minimum of 1 live session with the children each day to promote contact and engagement with friends, and to support mental health and wellbeing.

 Teachers will ensure that a portion of their lessons are designed to promote interactivity amongst pupils and between pupils and staff, e.g. live lessons or use of the chat function in Meet or other fun activities to engage children in activities with their peers, such as scavenger hunts around the house, class story time etc. This is to lessen feelings of isolation and to promote pupil progress and motivation.